logzio/azure-serverless/README.md

 ### Backup for Unshipped Logs

 The deployment includes a backup mechanism for logs that fail to ship to Logz.io.
-By default, these logs are stored in the **'failedlogbackup'** blob container, but this can be customized to a different container name of your choice during the setup process.
+By default, these logs are stored in the **failedlogbackup** blob container, but this can be customized to a different container name of your choice during the setup process.

 ### Post-Deployment Configuration

-To modify configuration after deployment, visit your Function App's 'Configuration' tab.
-You can adjust settings such as LogzioURL, LogzioToken, bufferSize, and more.
+To modify configuration after deployment, visit your Function App's **Configuration** tab.
+You can adjust settings such as `LogzioURL`, `LogzioToken`, `bufferSize`, and more.

 ## Changelog